mkorthof/pc-engines-apu/README.md

 # Debian

+Info about WLAN and LED driver kernel modules on vanilla Debian.

-If you're using Debian on mSATA you might want to have a look at this repository
+If you're using Debian on mSATA you may to look at this repository:

 * [pcengines-apu-debian-cd/releases](https://github.com/ssinyagin/pcengines-apu-debian-cd/releases)
 * [pcengines-apu-debian-cd](https://github.com/ssinyagin/pcengines-apu-debian-cd)

+## Debian 10 buster

+_The WLAN and LED kernel modules still work_

 ## Debian 9 stretch update

 "Plain" Debian 9 (dist upgrade) seems to run just fine on the PC Engines APU.
 WLAN works (WLE200NX/Qualcomm Atheros AR5008 using included ath9k driver).
 The Vanilla kernel 4.9.0 is ofcourse missing stuff like LED driver module (/sys/class/leds).
 I've managed to built the LED kernel module using [DKMS](https://github.com/dell/dkms).
 Unless there are huge ABI changes between kernel versions these should keep working for now.

+## Debian 8 jessie

+The easiest is "borrowing" matching kernel modules from Voyage Linux.

-### PC Engines APU LEDs
+## PC Engines APU LEDs

 ``` text
 Module:       leds_apu, leds-apu.ko